fjkz/tt-runner/doc/en/README.md

-# TT-Runner: A Test Scripts Runner
+# ttap: a test scripts runner

 [![Build Status](https://travis-ci.org/fjkz/tt-runner.svg?branch=master)](https://travis-ci.org/fjkz/tt-runner)

-*TT-Runner* is a directory structure framework of test scripts.
+*ttap* is a directory structure framework of test scripts.
 It helps to organize test scripts, and it helps to run the scripts easily.

 ## Usage

 ### Running Tests

 Suppose that we have test scripts below.
-We later describe a set of test scripts run by TT-Runner as a test suite.
+We later describe a set of test scripts run by ttap as a test suite.

 ```
 sample/test-simple